So you've undertaken the responsibilities of becoming a vegan, but the major question is, can you still eat your beloved Sour Punch Straws?

 To many, this may sound like a silly and unimportant question.
 Still, whatever your reasons are for becoming a vegan, many vegans want to know how to eat as they had before they converted- sour candy included!

 Our very first article in Glam Vegan's series, “is it vegan,” was, are sour patch kids are vegan? – and our experts answered that with cold hard facts.
+Also find out if your favorite Takis flavor are vegan.

 So, the prevailing question is, are sour punch straws vegan or are there suitable alternatives for the growing number within the vegan community out there?